bcfurtado/bcfurtado.github.io/_posts/2018-06-20-emacs-edit-root-files.md

 ---
 Why use `vi/vim` to edit root files when you can use Emacs to do it?

 Emacs TRAMP mode allows you to easily access and edit remote files as if they were local.
-So you get the benefits of using all your local settings without the need to close your current instance or open a new one.
+So you get the benefits of using all your local settings without the need of close your current instance or open a new one.

 I don't use TRAMP frequently because I don't need to edit remote files anymore as I used to but it's interesting to share that you can use TRAMP to edit root local files as long you have `sudo` permissions.